IgniteUI/igniteui-docfx/en/components/grids_templates/summaries.md

 ```
 }

-## Custom summaries, which access all @@igComponent data
+## Custom summaries, which access all data
- Now you can access all grid data inside the custom column summary.
+ Now you can access all @@igComponent data inside the custom column summary.
 Two additional optional parameters are introduced in the IgxSummaryOperand `operate` method.
 As you can see in the code snippet below the operate method has the following three parameters:
 - columnData - gives you an array that contains the values only for the current column
 - allGridData - gives you the whole grid data source